cy-goh/orbslam_height_scale/README.md

 [Ground Plane based Absolute Scale Estimation for Monocular Visual Odometry](https://arxiv.org/pdf/1903.00912.pdf) and [Reliable Scale Estimation and Correction for Monocular Visual Odometry](https://drive.google.com/file/d/0B73o7D_54u1LcFRPeWlIR1VubzA/view).

+## Notes
+Since the rescaling part is not good, I turned it off for now.
+So, the default mode is just Scale Estimation without any Scale Corrections.
+If you want to add Scale Corrections, find in Tracking.cc "[SCALE CORRECTION]", uncomment the given code.

 ## Summary of the paper
 To estimate scale, we use the assumption that the ground is planar.
 Then, between frame, the ground plane will be related by a homography matrix.
 Firstly, we recover the homography matrix.
 Then, separately, we recover the relative pose between the two frames.